 Potassium is an electrolyte which helps regulate fluid balance, nerve transmission and acid base balance; it has also been suggested to help in the prevention of muscle cramps.
 TORQ Recovery Plus+ provides 150mg per serve (300mg per 2 serves).
 Potassium has a GDA of 2000mg.

-Iron is a major component of hemoglobin, the oxygen carrying pigment in the red blood cells.
+Iron is a major component of haemoglobin, the oxygen carrying pigment in the red blood cells.
 Iron deficiency causes fatigue, decreased immunity and anaemia, none of which are very favourable to athletes.
-TORQ Recovery Plus+contains 1.8mg per serve (3.5mg per 2 serves).
+TORQ Recovery Plus+ contains 1.8mg per serve (3.5mg per 2 serves).
 GDA for iron in men is 8mg per day and 25mg per day in females.